malain96/DB-Saver/README.md

 Notes :
 * If you are using the default file `database.txt` (stored in `./storage`), clear it before adding a new database.
 * The generated backups are stored in `./storage/backups`.
+* By default, you can find the logs in `./storage/logs.txt`.

 ## License